Ahoy, SEC: Miss. St. pirates Leach from Wazzu

 Washington State coaches were informed about Leach's move on Thursday morning, a source told ESPN.

+"I can't tell you how excited I am to be the head football coach of the Mississippi State Bulldogs," Leach said in a statement.
+"I loved Washington State, but I am excited for the next chapter in the SEC.
+It's a privilege to be a part of the MSU family, and we look forward to getting down to Starkville shortly."

 Leach had agreed in principle to a one-year contract extension through the 2024 season on Dec.
-5, prior to the Cougars' appearance in the Cheez-It Bowl.
+5 before the Cougars' appearance in the Cheez-It Bowl.

 Before accepting the job at Mississippi State, Leach talked to Arkansas about its opening, sources told ESPN's Chris Low, and was close to landing the Tennessee job two years ago before John Currie was fired as the Volunteers' athletic director.